AstraZeneca pegs back Britain's FTSE after takeover snub

 “The rhetoric from certain government sections about securing jobs in the UK will have been a hurdle and certainly put off AstraZeneca shareholders.”

-Recent price moves have left AstraZeneca trading at a forward price/EPS multiple of 19.5, according to StarMine data, compared to 15.5 for GlaxoSmithKline and 14.3 for Sanofi , and over double its 10-year median of 9.3.
+Recent price moves have left AstraZeneca trading at a forward price/EPS multiple of 19.5, according to StarMine data, compared to 15.5 for GSK and 14.3 for Sanofi, and over double its 10-year median of 9.3.

-The FTSE 100 retraced the previous week’s 0.6 percent gain, which saw the index touch 14-year highs.
+The FTSE 100 retraced most of the previous week’s 0.6 percent gain, which saw the index touch 14-year highs.
 On Thursday it came within 0.8 percent of all-time highs set in December 1999.

 “With the FTSE 100 close to all-time-high territory, concerns have once again been raised in relation to valuation, which is creating something of a headwind,” said Jeremy Batstone-Carr, analyst at Charles Stanley.